drNoob13/batteryimprove/README.md

 ### Optional (but recommended)

-* [TLP](https://linrunner.de/en/tlp/docs/tlp-linux-advanced-power-management.html) to automate the setting below
+* [TLP](https://linrunner.de/en/tlp/docs/tlp-linux-advanced-power-management.html) to automate the setting below.
-* powertop
+* powertop (one should not run `powertop --auto-tune` at start-up to avoid conflict with TLP).

 ## Method Explained